kevin-dyer/unity-wc/README.md

 If you encounter and error that looks like `Uncaught TypeError: Failed to resolve module specifier.
 Relative references must start with either "/", "./", or "../".`, you might be running into a different issue.

-When we encountered this issue, it had to do with use of unsupported syntax.
+When we encountered this issue, it had to do with use of unsupported syntax (Syntax Not Allowed).
 It was fixed by putting the appropriate babel parser into the `.babelrc` file.